Laurel J. Pracht, President

 She has served on several of the Ovarian Cancer Research Alliance committees including the Woman to Woman Mentor Program, the Capitol Hill Advocate Leader Program and as a Consumer Reviewer for the Department of Defense Ovarian Cancer Research Program.
 She has also choreographed an Ovarian Cancer Flash Mob to Rachel Patton's “Fight Song” that has been performed at numerous events.

-She is excited to be involved with the West Valley Ovarian Cancer Alliance because they are a community partner of OCRA and they advocate for patients by raising funds for research to find a cure.
+She is excited to be involved with the West Valley Ovarian Cancer Alliance as a board member.
+WVOCA is a community partner of OCRA and they advocate for patients by raising funds for research to find a cure.

 She currently lives in Surprise, AZ with her husband, John, and their fur babies at their Boston Terrier Ranch.